nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 - `-D` – maximum fragment length (omit for single-end data)
 - `-P` – specifies that fragment length should be checked against minimum and maximum thresholds when counting fragments (omit for single-end data)
 - `-B` – specifies that only fragments with both ends successfully aligned should be considered for counting (omit for single-end data)
+- `--primary` – specifies that only primary alignments should be counted
 - `-T` – number of threads to use
 - `-a` – path to genome annotation GTF file
 - `-t` – specifies the feature types to be counted, e.g. gene, exon, intron, etc.